Search within Lanny's blog:

 ……

-He hadn’t really done any meaningful things in this life, except for things such as helping senior citizens cross busy streets, offering his seat to the needy on buses, getting along well with neighbors, and helping classmates cheat in exams……
+He hadn’t really done any meaningful things in his entire life, except for things such as helping senior citizens cross busy streets, offering his seat to the needy on buses, getting along well with neighbors, and helping classmates cheat during exams……

-Fan Shen is a good man in the traditional sense: good, but useless.
+Fan Shen was a good man in the traditional sense: good, but useless.

-His parents had passed away a long time ago, leaving him alone in this world, in this hospital, waiting for the end of his life to come.
+His parents had passed away a long time ago, leaving him alone in this world, in this hospital, waiting for the end of his life.

 “Good men don’t have good endings,” he thought.

-At a lonesome and cold night, Fan Shen could almost feel the slow slackening of his muscle in his throat and chest, like an old rubber band that was losing all of its stretch and no longer tightened.
+During one lonesome and cold night, Fan Shen could almost feel the slow slackening of his muscles in his throat and chest, like an old rubber band that had lost all of its stretch and no longer tightened.
 That clean, young nurse caring for him was nowhere to be found.
-The only companion was an old woman, who seemed to be in the middle of an incessantly chatter.
+The only companion was an old woman, who seemed to be in the middle of an incessant chatter.

 “Is this the moment of death?”

-A mix of fear for death and the deep yearning for more taste of life created a complex feeling never felt before.
-And sharing his last few minutes with the old woman, instead of the lovely little nurse he had long hoped for, only added more sorrow to his heart.
+A mixture of fear for death and the deep yearning for a further taste of life created a complex feeling he had never felt before.
+Sharing his last few minutes with the old woman, instead of the lovely little nurse he had long hoped for, only added more sorrow to his heart.

 Wretched and miserable, he glanced with drooping eyes at the black cloth blocking the sunlight over the window.
-“Life is as lonely as dog dung!” he thought.
+“Life is as lonely as dog shit!” he thought.

 Wretched and miserable, he felt a drop of liquid sliding down from the corner of his eye.
 Downheartedly, Fan Shen licked at it.
-To his surprise, it not only tasted salty, but also a bit reeking – did his tear begin to stink because he seldom showered at the hospital?
+To his surprise, it not only tasted salty, but also a bit pungent – did his tears begin to stink because he seldom showered at the hospital?

 “Weeping like a girl, did you really think you are the main character of a romantic fiction?”
 He couldn’t help but scold himself angrily in his mind.

-Then he noticed that opening his eyes was also becoming easier.
-He could see with a wide angle and his eyesight was also much superior to before he became sick.
+Then he noticed that opening his eyes also became easier.
+He could see a wide angle and his eyesight was also greatly superior compared to before he became sick.
 The world in front of him was bright and something made out of bamboo lay right before his eyes.

 ……

 Fan Shen stared blankly at the bamboo strips.
-Suddenly, through the cracks among the bamboo strips, he was overwhelmed by a shocking scene: men in black robes, each with a murderous look, were swinging their deadly weapons right toward him!
+Suddenly, through the cracks of the bamboo strips, he made out a shocking scene: men in black robes, each with a murderous look, were swinging their deadly weapons right toward him!

 “Whoosh…!”
 Sounds of objects tearing through air suddenly arose, followed by stifling groans and then ultimate silence.

 Hands still covering his eyes, Fan Shen waited for a moment and tried to make some sense out of it.
 Gingerly spreading two fingers slightly open, he eventually built up enough courage to look out sneakily from behind the crack.
-The bamboo strips that made up the basket sliced the view in front of him into countless of diamond-shaped windows, and looking through these windows, he could clearly construct the shapes of over a dozen of corpses lying motionlessly on the ground, where blood streamed all over and started to build up a strong smell of death.
+The bamboo strips that made up the basket sliced the view in front of him into countless diamond-shaped windows, and looking through these windows, he could clearly construct the shapes of over a dozen corpses lying motionless on the ground; blood streamed everywhere and started to build up a strong smell of death.

 Fan Shen was stupefied.
-All these in front of his eyes appeared so real and he simply couldn’t put his minds together.
-Then, he suddenly remembered the hands that were still covering his face.
+All of this in front of his eyes appeared so real that he simply couldn’t wrap his mind around it.
+Suddenly he remembered the hands that were still covering his face.

 “Did I just move my hands?
 Can I move my hands now?
 Have I recovered?
 But what on earth just happened out there?
 Am I in the middle of a dream?
-And once I wake up, would I still be that good-for-nothing, lying on the sick bed, not able to move a muscle, and simply waiting for the forthcoming of death.
+Once I wake up, will I still be that good-for-nothing, lying on the sick bed, not able to move a muscle, and simply waiting for the approach of death?
 If that were true, then I’d rather remain in the dream and never wake up.
 At least my hands can still move and my eyes can still blink.”
-Immersed in these mournful thoughts, he touched his wet face with his hand.
+Immersed in these mournful thoughts, he rubbed his wet face with his hand.

 When he withdrew his hand, he found his hand covered with blood.
-The drop of liquid that had rolled down from the corner of his eye was no tear, but blood, blood splashed onto his face from someone.
+The drop of liquid that had rolled down from the corner of his eye was no tear.
+It was blood – blood splashed onto his face from someone.

 Fan Shen stared at his hands, thunderstruck, while a scream reverberated fiercely in his head, “These are not my hands!”